pulumi/docs/content/blog/get-started-with-docker-on-aws-fargate-using-pulumi/index.md

 ---
 title: "Get Started with Docker on AWS Fargate using Pulumi"
 authors: ["joe-duffy"]
-tags: ["todo"]
+tags: ["AWS", "Infrastructure-as-Code", "AWS/Lambda/Fargate"]
 date: "2019-04-30"

-description: "TODO: Put in a reasonable summary"
+summary: "Build and publish a Docker image to a private registry and spin up an AWS Fargate service, with just 28 lines of Node.js and a single `pulumi up` command."
+meta_image: "RELATIVE_TO_PAGE/docker-fargate-history.png"
 ---

-The [Docker Getting Started
-tutorial](https://docs.docker.com/get-started/) shows how to develop, build, and run a modern containerized application, from a single custom Docker container published to the Docker Hub, to a scaled out service with load balancing.
+The [Docker Getting Started tutorial](https://docs.docker.com/get-started/) shows how to develop, build, and run a modern containerized application, from a single custom Docker container published to the Docker Hub, to a scaled out service with load balancing.
 But there are challenges: it requires you to